Web Application Penetration Testing Checklist

 Passive Reconnaissance:

-• Identify the IP address and ASN (autonomous system number)
+• Identify the IP address, ASN (autonomous system number), and the underlying infrastructure hosting your web application

 Active Reconnaissance: